Established independent consultant in the business of content.

 I define content offerings; design products and programs delivering them; and grow or guide organizations supporting them.
 It's a mix of strategy and execution, based on client need.

 I'm an independent strategy consultant focused on the business of content.
 I came up through user experience design, product development and information sciences.
-A client said I build content "machines," which is apt.
+A client said I build content "machines," which feels apt.

 I'm increasingly working at the intersection of video, content discovery and personalization.
 Recent projects have been split between strategy, design and management consulting: from establishing a big media brand's content strategy for screened entertainment; designing personalized content experiences and products; and to scaling large, end-to-end content operations.
-I'm also applying a decade's learning to start a new business in 2017.
-Yeah, I'm hyped.
-I can let you know when that's ready.
+I'm also applying a decade's learning to develop Bucket, a new business I launched in 2017.

 Simply put?
 In a modest and independent way, I'm helping shape the future of content: how the craft and economics of the content business will evolve with emerging technologies.
 It's an exciting time.